How can you help the program?

 Do you have any relevant literature about this species that is not in the main-stream scientific journals?

-Do you have any additional data about any aspect of the biology of D.plantarius ?
+Do you have any data or information about any aspect of the biology of D.plantarius ?

 All of this information can play a vital role in our understanding of the natural history and distribution of D.plantarius and help in the development of recording and conservation programmes.